-- Explore the role of innovation systems, industrial clusters, engineering and technology in economic transformation
+- Explore the role of innovation systems, industrial clusters, logistics and infrastructure (especially transportation), engineering and technology in economic transformation

-- Examine the evolution and impact of emerging technologies in fields such as information and communications technologies, genomics, energy, and nanotechnology
+- Examine the evolution and impact of emerging technologies in fields such as agriculture, health, services, and environmental management

-- Identify how entrepreneurial ecosystems contribute to value creation and capture
+- Identify how entrepreneurial ecosystems contribute to economic transformation

 - Align technological developments with policy objectives